Healthy Homes Assessment Te Aro

 Rental Property Home Assessments Te Aro

-Rental property areas affected with Healthy Homes Standards.
+Areas of rental properties that are impacted by Healthy Homes Standard.
 Healthy Homes Standards in Te Aro include each:

 • Bedroom